 Reminder about withdrawals from retirement accounts

-If you’ve reached age 70½ and have begun taking minimum required distributions (MRDs) from a traditional IRA, 401(k) plan, or 403(b) plan, be aware that these withdrawals are included in MAGI and count toward the surtax’s income thresholds.
+If you’ve reached age 70½ and have begun taking MRDs (MRDs) from a traditional IRA, 401(k) plan, or 403(b) plan, be aware that these withdrawals are included in MAGI and count toward the surtax’s income thresholds.
 When added to net investment income and any wages, they could push you over the thresholds and subject you to the new tax.
 Qualified withdrawals from a Roth IRA or Roth 401(k), however, are not included in MAGI and net investment income calculations.

 What you can do